Moses A. Luce: Education and post-Civil War career

 After serving with distinction in the Civil War, Moses studied at Hillsdale College and then the Albany Law School, where he graduated LL.B.
 1867.
 At first he practised at Bushnell, Illinois, but in 1873 he migrated to San Diego.

 In San Diego he helped found the leading legal firm of Luce, Forward, Kunzel & Scripps.
 He went on to become a leading player in business life in the growing city, in particular serving on the boards of several railroads and mining companies.
 He was instrumental in the founding of the Californian Southern Railroad, connecting San Diego to the Santa Fe Railroad.

 He helped draft the San Diego city charter and was active in Republican politics, attending two Republican Party national conventions and a number of Californian state conventions.
-From 1875-80 he was a judge of the County Court of San Diego.
+From 1875 to 1880 he was a judge of the County Court of San Diego.
 For several decades he served as President of the Board of Trustees of the First Unitarian Church of San Diego, and was also a prominent Mason.
 From 1898 to 1911, he was in partnership with William A. Sloane, who would go on to serve on the California Supreme Court.

 Luce retired from business in 1922, at the age of 80.
-He died April 13, 1933 and was buried in Greenwood Memorial Park in San Diego.
+He died April 13, 1933, and was buried in Greenwood Memorial Park in San Diego.